 Based on a defendant's unusual behavior, a judge, prosecutor, or defense attorney may ask that trial be delayed until the defendant has been examined and his or her ability to understand the proceedings has been determined in a court hearing.
 If a judge finds that a defendant doesn't understand what's going on, the defendant will probably be placed in a mental institution until competence is reestablished.
 At that time, the trial will be held.

 This situation is different from using the insanity defense.
 For more information on the insanity defense, see How a Defendant's Mental State Affects His or Her Responsibility for a Crime.

 Most states break their crimes into two major groups: felonies and misdemeanors.
 Whether a crime falls into one category or the other depends on the potential punishment.
 If a law provides for imprisonment for longer than a year, it is usually considered a felony.
-In most states, if the potential punishment is for a year or less, then the crime is considered a misdemeanor.
+In most states, if the potential imprisonment is for a year or less, then the crime is considered a misdemeanor.
 (To avoid deportation consequences for many noncitizen defendants, some states have set the maximum time in jail for many or all misdemeanors at 364 days.)

 In some states, certain crimes are known as "wobblers," which means that the prosecutor may charge the crime as either a misdemeanor or a felony.

-Behaviors punishable only by fine are usually not considered crimes at all, but infractions -- for example, traffic tickets.
-But legislatures sometimes label a behavior punishable only by fine as a misdemeanor -- such as possession of less than an ounce of marijuana for personal use in California.
+Behaviors punishable only by fine–like traffic tickets—are usually not considered crimes at all, but infractions.
+But legislatures sometimes label a behavior punishable only by fine as a misdemeanor, such as possession of less than an ounce of marijuana for personal use in California.
 To learn more about the different levels of crimes, see Nolo's article Felonies, Misdemeanors, and Infractions: Classifying Crimes.